Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Override chosen reward types depending on the status of the recipient.
 			// Note: If the recipient is black and white, the recipient will receive Health as a reward.
 			// Note: If the recipient is dead, the recipient will receive Respawn as a reward.
+			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
 			// --
 			// 0: OFF
 			// 1: ON